 So what’s the solution?

 Your ideal solution is something that allows you to learn those basics, get your applied practice, and do it all while still working or raising a family.
-Fortunately, the internet is a huge place and there is an endless amount of content that can help you learn the basics of computer science.
+Fortunately, the internet is a huge place and there is an endless amount of content that can help you learn from a coding bootcamp completely online.

-The rigid, time-intensive structure of bootcamps doesn’t suit most people, and giving people freedom and empowerment over their own CS learning adventure – on their own terms and time – was one of the main drivers at boot.dev for creating our interactive coding courses.
+The rigid, time-intensive structure of in-person bootcamps doesn’t suit many people, and giving people freedom and empowerment over their own CS learning adventure – on their own terms and time – was one of the main drivers at boot.dev for creating our interactive coding courses.

 We wanted to create courses that people could dip in and out of, but that could still engage and teach effectively – with our learn by doing philosophy front and center.